 a.
 Review the REMP to determine if the Quality Assurance/Quality Control measures recommended in Regulatory Guides 4.15, 4.8 and 1.21, NUREG-1301 or NUREG- 1302, and NUREG-0133 are being followed.

 b.
-Verify that the licensee is following quality control measures specified in the OCDM, the licensee’s QA program, and SOPs.
+Verify that the licensee is following quality control measures specified in the OCDM, the licensee’s quality assurance (QA) program, and SOPs.
 This verification should include:

 1. a review of licensee’s procedures for calibration and maintenance of environmental air samplers and composite water samplers;

-2. a review of the licensee procedures for calibration and quality control (e.g., daily QC checks) for analytical instrumentation (count room equipment) used for environmental sample analyses;
+2. a review of the licensee procedures for calibration and quality control (e.g., daily quality control (QC) checks) for analytical instrumentation (count room equipment) used for environmental sample analyses;

 3. a review of the licensee program which verifies its capabilities to perform adequate environmental sample analyses such as participation in an inter-laboratory comparison program;